 What about the rest of Big Science?
-Not having heard it for a few years, I approached the album with trepidation.
+Not having heard it for a few years, I approached it with trepidation.
 But there was no need – ‘From The Air’ and ‘Sweaters’ (‘I no longer love the way you hold your pens and pen…cils’) are still very funny, but also oddly disquieting.
-There’s just something so fresh about Anderson’s persona.
-The album cover says it all (I was remiss to leave it out of my top covers of the 1980s lists) – she is the epitome of NYC post-punk cool minimalism.

 Big Science slightly outstays its welcome, its last two tracks quite a stretch, but overall still sounds like a vital piece of work from a major, treasured artist.